andyljones/megastep/README.md

 **megastep** helps you build 1-million FPS reinforcement learning environments with a single consumer GPU.

 ## Examples
-Quoted FPS are for a single RTX 2080 Ti and random actions:
+Quoted FPS are for a single RTX 2080 Ti and random actions; visualizations are with a 512-neuron LSTM:

 **[Deathmatch](megastep/demo/envs/deathmatch.py)**: 150 lines of Python, 1.2m FPS.